 International Students, Inc. (ISI) exists to share Christ’s love with international college students.
 ISI at Duke hosts monthly “Saturday Suppers” where dozens of international students gather to share a meal and conversation with others adjusting to this new cultural experience.
 At the beginning of the academic year, Blacknall families often provide airport transportation for newly arrived international students and their families to help ease transition to the United States.

-Contact: Scott Hawkins or Dan Kronstad
+Contact: Scott Hawkins and Dan Kronstad

 Congo Initiative’s vision is “to train and develop strong, indigenous Christian leaders to transform their communities and their nation of the Democratic Republic of Congo [DRC].”
 CI addresses a critical lack of moral leadership in the DRC by equipping Christians as agents of transformation for the sake of the Gospel.
 In this new partnership, interested Blacknall members gather on the second Sunday of each month to pray together.
 Be a part of the new thing God is doing in the DRC by connecting in one of the following ways: